hashb/chenna.me/_posts/captains-log/2020/03/2020-03-08-captain-s-log-stardate--26-0995-00.md

 workstation seems to work on real time linux host.
 Yay!!▣

 ### Thu, 12 Mar 2020
+I find it very hard to work from home.
+How do people do it?!

+I have also been very bad at social distancing  ¯\\\_(ツ)\_/¯

+TIL: Flatten the curve, Social Distancing, Terminal Burrowing.
 ▣

 ### Fri, 13 Mar 2020